CarlosNZ/fig-tree-evaluator/README.md

 }
 ```

-Most of the time named properties is preferable; however there are situations where the "children" array might be easier to deal with, or to generate from child nodes.
+Most of the time named properties would be preferable; however there are occasional cases where the "children" array might be easier to deal with, or to build up from child nodes.

 ### Other common properties:

-In each operator node, as well as the operator-specific properties, the following two optional properties can be provided:
+In each operator node, as well as the operator-specific properties, the following three optional properties can be provided:

 - `fallback`: if the operation throws an error, the `fallback` value will be returned instead.
-The `fallback` property can be provided at any level of the expression tree and bubbled up from where errors are caught to parent nodes.
+The `fallback` property can be provided at any level of the expression tree and bubbled up from where errors are caught to parent nodes. *Fallbacks are strongly recommended if there is any chance of an error (e.g. a network "GET" request that doesn't yet have its parameters defined).*
 - `outputType` (or `type`): will convert the result of the current node to the specified `outputType`.
 Valid values are `string`, `number`, `boolean` (or `bool`), and `array`.
 You can experiment in the [demo app](https://carlosnz.github.io/fig-tree-evaluator/) to see the outcome of applying different `outputType` values to various results.
 - `useCache`: Overrides the global `useCache` value (from [options](#available-options)) for this node only.
 See [Caching/Memoization](#caching-memoization) below for more info.